Television audiences surge to 12-month highs as coronavirus keeps Americans home

 U.S. movie theaters and Broadway theaters have been shut down for almost two weeks, and multiple U.S. states have ordered the closure of restaurants, bars, theme parks and concert venues in a bid to contain the coronavirus epidemic.
 There are now more than 60,000 cases in the United States and more than 880 deaths.

-Streaming service Netflix Inc was also expected to be a major beneficiary of the stay at home directives.
+Streaming service Netflix Inc (NFLX.O) was also expected to be a major beneficiary of the stay at home directives.
 Netflix chief content officer Ted Sarandos told CNN on Sunday that viewing was up but gave no details.
 Netflix on Wednesday declined to comment on recent viewership.

-However multiple shows on traditional television, including “The Good Doctor” on ABC, “The Masked Singer” on Fox and “Survivor” on CBS are also seeing a surge in viewers, according to ratings data.
+However multiple shows on traditional television, including “The Good Doctor” on ABC (DIS.N), “The Masked Singer” on Fox (FOXA.O) and “Survivor” on CBS are also seeing a surge in viewers, according to ratings data.

 Data analytics company Nielsen said in a report last week that Americans are expected to watch as much as 60% more television across all platforms as increasingly restrictive shutdowns are implemented across the United States.